peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a number type, including if this object is BORObject.Null.
+This object's type is not a number type, including if this object is CBORObject.Null.

  * System.OverflowException:
 This object's value is infinity or not-a-number (NaN).